francisco-amado/treewax-hunt/README.md

 # treewax-hunt
-GeoGuessr style web game created for the band Treewax, written in HTML, CSS and pure JavaScript.
+GeoGuessr style web game created for the band Treewax, written in HTML, CSS and pure JavaScript.<br>
-Optimized for mobile devices.
-Will not work on embedded browsers.
+Optimized for mobile devices. <br>
+Will not work on embedded browsers.<br>
 Sensitive information is omitted here for security purposes.